-Community Programs is a program that consists of seven programs that meet a range of community needs.
+Community Programs consists of seven programs that meet a range of community needs.
 These include:

 * Assault Survivor Kits® - clothing and hygiene kits for victims of sexual assault